cloud-gov/cg-site/content/ops/contingency-plan.md

 This Contingency Plan coordinates closely with our [Security Incident Response Guide](https://docs.cloud.gov/ops/security-ir), since that's an important part of contingency planning.

+---

+## Recovery objectives and metrics

+More than 3 hours of cloud.gov being totally offline would be unacceptable; our objective is to recover from any significant problem (disruption, compromise, or failure) within that span of time.

+---

 ## Example situations where you need this plan

 This plan is for situations where we're having trouble delivering our essential mission and business functions because of a service provider disruption, compromise, or failure.
 As a general guideline, we consider "disruption" to mean more than 30 minutes of unexpected downtime or significantly reduced service.
 Scenarios where that can happen include: